atet/unity/README.md

    }
    ```

-   * Go back to Unity (Unity will take a moment to process the code you just saved in VSCode).
+   * Go back to Unity.
+      * Unity will take a moment to process the code you just saved in VSCode.
-   * You will now see two new fields appear in the right-hand window pane called "My Button" and "My Text", you must manually drag-and-drop from the bottom-left pane the "Button" to "My Button" and "Text" to "My Text".
+   * Clicking on "GameObject" again, you will now see two new boxes appear in the right-hand details window pane called "My Button" and "My Text" (these were not here before you copy-pasted and saved the script above).
+   * You must manually drag-and-drop from the bottom-left pane "Button" to "My Button" and "Text" to "My Text".

    [![.img/step03i.png](.img/step03i.png)](#nolink)